-Switch diaper brands.
 Some diapers contain volatile organic compounds that could cause skin irritation.
-You can easily take care of the problem by switching to a diaper brand that’s hypoallergenic and antibacterial, and contains no harmful chemicals, like chlorine, phthalates, dioxin, alcohol, latex, or fragrances.
-Bamboo is a naturally antibacterial option.
+You can easily take care of the problem by switching to a diaper brand that’s hypoallergenic, and contains no harmful chemicals, like chlorine, phthalates, dioxin, alcohol, latex, or fragrances.
+Bamboo diapers and wipes are great, sustainable options.

-Use natural fibre wipes.
 Just like diapers, some wipes contain ingredients that can provoke a rash.
-Minimize this risk by using wipes that are hypoallergenic and antibacterial, free of irritating chemicals and fragrances, and contain aloe, like Eco Pea's bamboo wipes.
+Minimize this risk by using wipes that are hypoallergenic, free of irritating chemicals and fragrances, and contain aloe, like Eco Pea's bamboo wipes.

-Change diapers more frequently.
 You can reduce the aforementioned presence of bacteria- and yeast-producing moisture, by regularly changing baby’s diaper.
 The longer they sit in a wet diaper, the higher their chance of developing a diaper rash.
-In addition, be sure to thoroughly clean their crevices, as left over urine or poop particles could prompt a rash.
+In addition, be sure to thoroughly clean their crevices, as left over urine or poop particles could prompt a rash as well.

-- Keep a food diary.
 To pinpoint foods that cause a rash, keep a log of any new foods you feed baby.
-For example, if you gave them strawberries on Monday and Tuesday, and they developed a rash on Wednesday, your food journal could help you deduce that strawberries might be the cause.
+For example, if you gave them a new food on Monday and Tuesday, and they developed a rash on Wednesday, your food journal could help you deduce that this new food might be the cause.

 Foods most likely to provoke a diaper rash include citrus fruits, strawberries, tomatoes, plums, and dairy.